btk44/micro-apps/To do/README.md

 * return populated data with api
-* docker secrets for storing passwords?
-* start another service (transactions or reservations)
-* try to run them in docker

 * add / update multiple categories / transactions / accounts

 Identity service:
 * unit tests

-Migrations (run from csproj directory) dotnet ef migrations add InitialCreate --output-dir Infrastructure/Migrations

 * Claims constant must be shared between services but keeping it

-* add docker secret and use it in services !!!